-On April 6, 2022, the Company acquired a 100% interest in two mineral tenures, consisting of approximately 3,311 Ha, known as the Atlin Lake Claims, at a cost of \$10,000 (paid) from an individual.
+On April 6, 2022, the Company acquired a 100% interest in two mineral tenures, consisting of approximately 3,311 ha, known as the Atlin Lake Claims, at a cost of \$10,000 (paid) from an individual.
 The two tenures cover the western side of the Willison glacier.

-During the year ended September 30, 2023, two mineral tenure licences were staked totaling approximately 2,326 hectares, North of the Kim Project.
+During the year ended September 30, 2023, two mineral tenure licences were staked totaling approximately 2,326 ha, North of the Kim Project.

-Notes to the Financial Statements For the years ended September 30, 2023 and 2022 Expressed in Canadian dollars
+Notes to the Financial Statements For the years ended September 30, 2024 and 2023 Expressed in Canadian dollars